KJulle/youbot_manuals/Using_youbot.md

 $ sudo shutdown -h now
 ```

-To turn off the system press and hold the "ON/OFF"-button and release when the screen shows `System off`.
-You should also power off the PC manually before turning off the system.
+To turn off the rest of the system press and hold the "ON/OFF"-button and release when the screen shows `System off`.

-### 3.3 Establishing an ssh connection
+### 3.4 Establishing an ssh connection

 **NB!
 For the next steps the robot and your remote computer have to be in the same network.**

-By default the robot needs to be connected to the youBot's access point named youbot-wifi.
+By default the robot should already be connected to the youBot's access point named youbot-wifi.
+Y

-**NB!
-The password for the access point and the youBot's onboard computer are in IMS Lab wiki.**
+You will find the password for the network in IMS Lab wiki.
-To access the

-If you're connected you can establish

-To establish an ssh connection, enter this to your remote computer's new terminal window:
+If the robot and your remote computer are both connected to the youbot-wifi network, you can establish an ssh connection.
+To do this, enter this to your remote computer's terminal window:

 ```bash
 $ ssh youbot@10.42.0.1
 ```

-Use the password provided in IMS Lab wiki.
+Use the password provided in IMS Lab wiki to log in.

-Now you should be logged into the onboard computer.
-That means that when you enter commands in the terminal window you have the ssh connection in, the commands will be run on the robot's onboard computer.//do sth w/ that
+Now you are logged into the onboard computer.
+That means when you enter commands in that window, they will actually be run on the onboard computer.

 If you need more terminal windows with an ssh connection, just use the same command above to  log in.

-### 3.4 Setting up a remote ROS connection
+### 3.5 Setting up a remote ROS connection

-First open a new terminal window (don't close the old one).
+First open a new terminal window (do not close the old one).

 Now set up the remote connection.
 For that you will need to know the youBot's and the remote computer's IP addresses.